tsunyinlam/tsunyinlam/README.md

 ### Hi there I'm Toby Lam!👋

-- 🏫 I'm a fourth year reading mathematics at University of Oxford
+- 🏫 I studied maths at Oxford
 - 📫 How to reach me: TobyTYLam@gmail.com
 - ⚡ Fun fact: I have a blog at [tobylam.xyz](https://www.tobylam.xyz/) !
 (Thx cloudflare for hosting it for free)